Kiko (footballer, born 1993): Return to Portugal

 Kiko returned to Portugal and signed with LigaPro club Académico Viseu in July 2017.
 He made 23 appearances during the 2017–18 campaign as Académico posted a fifth-place finish.

 On 30 May 2018, Kiko signed with LigaPro rivals Arouca.
-However Cypriot club Doxa Katokopias claimed that he had also signed a contract with them, and said they would pursue legal action with FIFA.
-He remained with Arouca, and made 31 appearances during the 2018–19 season, picking up ten yellow cards, as Arouquenses were relegated into the Campeonato de Portugal.
+However, Cypriot club Doxa Katokopias claimed that he had also signed a contract with them, and said they would pursue legal action with FIFA.
+He remained with Arouca, and made 31 appearances during the 2018–19 season, picking up ten yellow cards, as Arouquenses were relegated to the Campeonato de Portugal.

-Olympiakos Nicosia
+Cyprus

 Kiko joined Cypriot First Division club Olympiakos Nicosia in July 2019.
 He scored two goals in 23 games during the 2019–20 season, which was abandoned due to the COVID-19 pandemic in Cyprus.

-Omonia

 He joined league rivals Omonia in July 2020.
-Henning Berg led Omonia to the Cypriot championship at the end of the 2020–21 season, though Kiko played just seven league games.
+Henning Berg led Omonia to the Cypriot championship at the end of the 2020–21 season.
+However, Kiko played just seven league games.
 Kiko featured 18 times in the 2021–22 campaign and was given a start by manager Neil Lennon in the final of the Cypriot Cup as Omonoia defeated Ethnikos Achna on penalties following a 0–0 draw.
 He left the club in May 2022.

-Anorthosis Famagusta

-Kiko remained in the Cypriot First Division as on 6 July 2022 he signed a two-year contract with Anorthosis Famagusta.
+Kiko remained in the Cypriot First Division as on 6 July 2022, he signed a two-year contract with Anorthosis Famagusta.
+He played 17 games in the 2022–23 campaign, scoring one goal.
+He again featured 17 times in the 2023–24 season.
+He featured 28 times in the 2024–25 campaign.

 International career

-Rosa won caps for the Portugal under-19 and under-20 teams, and was named in the squads for both the 2013 Toulon Tournament and the 2013 FIFA U-20 World Cup.
+Rosa won caps for the Portugal under-19 and under-20 teams and was named in the squads for both the 2013 Toulon Tournament and the 2013 FIFA U-20 World Cup.
 He played three games in the Toulon Tournament, as Portugal finished in fourth place following a 2–1 defeat to France in the third place play-off at the Stade du Ray in Nice, France.
 He featured once in the U-20 World Cup, coming on as a half-time substitute in a 5–0 win over Cuba at the Kadir Has Stadium in Kayseri, Turkey.